Please click HERE for the Pupil Premium Strategy Statement

 Pupil Premium funding at Glyn School is used primarily to address the following priorities:

 - To narrow the progress gap between Disadvantaged students and non Disadvantaged students,

 - To promote better attendance rates for Disadvantaged students,

 - To develop the aspirations of Disadvantaged students regardless of their disadvantaged starting point,

-- To reduce the number of Disadvantaged students in the SSC or who receive a Fixed Term Exclusion and therefore lose learning time,
+- To reduce the number of Disadvantaged students who receive a Fixed Term Exclusion and therefore lose learning time,

 - To ensure colleagues are fully aware of Disadvantaged students’ needs, including their access to resources at home, so gaps in knowledge can be minimised.

 At Glyn School we have 107 students who are entitled to Pupil Premium funding.